Working with Object Storage (AWS S3 and Glacier) in RONIN

 Behold our newly created Object Store!

-You can also regenerate / delete a key whenever you like, meaning the previous key will no longer work.
-Click the options button on your object store card and select replace / delete key.
+Note: You can also regenerate / delete a key whenever you like, meaning the previous key will no longer work.
+Click the Manage Permissions button on your object store and select replace / delete key.

-Once you've generated your key, you can now connect to your store!
+Once you've generated your key, you can now connect to your store with either Cyberduck or the AWS CLI (see Step 6 Below).

 By turning on versioning, all files you modify within your Object Store will be preserved each time they're modified.
 This is very useful for times you make mistakes and need to restore something that was working before.